A professional career coach, Marcy has helped hundreds refine their resumes, improve their interviewing skills, and advance their careers.

 Be sure to engage everyone in the room, even if they're not speaking or participate less than others.
 Each person is there for a reason (even if you can't figure it out yet).
 Perhaps the hiring manager needed at least one or two colleagues to be there, but they don't plan to ask questions.
 Usually, you'll know the basic role each person has, but if not, acknowledge and involve everyone in the room as you answer questions.
 Here's how:

-2. If you can expand on one of your interview answers, use the follow-up letter to add those details.
-You can include urls, a report you've done (if it's brief), reference letters or anything else that can make a case for them to hire you.
+- If you can expand on one of your interview answers, use the follow-up letter to add those details.
+You can include URLs, a report you've done (if it's brief), reference letters or anything else that can make a case for them to hire you.

-4. Copy everyone on the interview panel!
-This shows appreciation for their time during the interview, and gives you a chance to forge those relationships while you're at it.
+- Copy everyone on the interview panel!
+This shows appreciation for their time during the interview and gives you a chance to forge those relationships while you're at it.
 You might be working with this team one day, remember?

-6. You can write short personal notes on each letter if you wish—handwritten notes to Mr. Smith or Ms. Jones show you remember each person individually and offer the chance to add individual comments.
+- You can write short personal notes on each letter if you wish—handwritten notes to Mr. Smith or Ms. Jones show you remember each person individually and offer the chance to add individual comments.

 Don't be discouraged if you haven't heard any news within a week or so.
 Too many people underestimate the time it takes to screen, interview, review the panel's scores and make a hiring decision.
 The panel may need to meet as a group to decide; it's hard to get several managers in one room at the same time, so the process isn't a quick one.

-If you haven't heard within two weeks (or by a few days after they claim they'll 'have an answer,') it's fine to call whomever contacted you for the interview and check on the status of the position.
+If you haven't heard within two weeks (or a few days after they claim they'll "have an answer"), it's fine to call whoever contacted you for the interview and check on the status of the position.